 Query Apache Iceberg™ tables with an external engine through Snowflake Horizon Catalog

-This preview introduces support for querying Snowflake-managed Apache Iceberg™ tables by using an external query engine through Snowflake Horizon Catalog.
+Query Snowflake-managed Apache Iceberg™ tables by using an external query engine through Snowflake Horizon Catalog.
 To ensure this interoperability with external engines, Apache Polaris™ (incubating) is integrated into Horizon Catalog.
-In addition, Horizon Catalog exposes Apache Iceberg™ REST APIs, which lets you to read the tables by using external query engines.
+In addition, Horizon Catalog exposes the Apache Iceberg™ REST API (Horizon Iceberg REST Catalog API).
+This API lets you read the tables by using external query engines.

 To query Snowflake-managed Iceberg tables with an external query engine, you can use this feature instead of syncing Snowflake-managed Iceberg tables with Snowflake Open Catalog.
 For more information about Open Catalog, see Snowflake Open Catalog overview.